OfficeDev/hands-on-labs/O3652/O3652-2 Deep Dive in Office Word Add-ins/Lab.md

 9. There are important references included in the **Home.html** head element.
-One for our Office.js library **<script src="https://appsforoffice.microsoft.com/lib/1/hosted/office.js" type="text/javascript"></script>**, that library enables the developer to interact with Word.
+One for our Office.js library**<script src="https://appsforoffice.microsoft.com/lib/1/hosted/office.js" type="text/javascript"></script>**, whichh enables the developer to interact with Word.
 There is also a reference to include  Office UI Fabric components, which are the styles you can use to make your add-in look great.
 Finally, there is also a reference to **Home.js** script on this page, which implements the logic of the add-in.

 12. Lets examine the JavaScript code in **home.js**.
 Double-click **home.js** to open it in a code editor window.